dagraham/etm-tk/etmTk/help/REPORTS.md

 Regular expression.
 Limit the display to items from files whose paths match FILE (ignoring case).
 Prepend an exclamation mark, i.e., use !FILE rather than FILE, to limit the display to items from files whose path does NOT match FILE.

-### -h HUE

-0, 1 or 2. `-h 2` uses all possible colors for leaf fonts, `-h 1` uses red for past due items and black for everything else and `-h 0` uses black for everything.
-The default is taken from the setting for `colors` in `emt.cfg`.

 ### -k KEYWORD